 The flu season usually starts in the fall and ends in the spring.
 When there is an outbreak or epidemic, usually during the winter months, the illness tends to be most pronounced in

-preschool or school age children.
+preschool or school-aged children.
 Adult caregivers are easily exposed and can contract the disease.
 The virus usually is transmitted in the first several days of the illness.

-- Chills and shakes accompanying the fever
+- Chills and body shakes

 - Dry, hacking cough